You Are Welcomed with Empathy, Authenticity, Warmth and Support

 Many of those who struggle with ASD, or are family members of an individual with ASD, often feel grief over the “life lost”, or the life they never fully had.
 When one is diagnosed with ASD, it changes the family system, and I am here to provide support and healing for those who are affected.

 Loneliness, hopelessness, anxiety, and grief are only a few of the symptoms I commonly see with family members of ASD.
-Parents often grieve the child they imagined they would have, while becoming overwhelmed with all they must do seeking treatment for their kid diagnosed with ASD.
-While on the other hand, many siblings then struggle with seeking attention and validation from their parents, who are now spending a lot of necessary time on the child with ASD.
+Parents often grieve the child they imagined they would have, while becoming overwhelmed with all they must do seeking treatment for their child diagnosed with ASD.
+While on the other hand, many siblings then struggle with seeking attention and validation from their parents, who are now spending a lot of necessary time focusing on their child with ASD.
 It feels like a vicious cycle the family cannot break, yet I can help you learn to manage this cycle, and even change it.

 When providing therapy to high functioning children diagnosed with Autism, I tend to focus on social skills training, identifying and managing emotions, and exploring coping skills for behaviors.
 Working with the individual diagnosed with ASD provides me with an opportunity to also assess what other services they may need, and I can help build those connections for the child and family.